-After use, do not place boots in plastic bag for a prolonged period.
-Any damp footwear stored in a closed environment like a plastic bag, can lead to mould growth, causing outer and lining damage, colour variation, and bad odours.
+After use, do not place boots in a plastic bag for a prolonged period.
+Any damp footwear stored in a closed environment like a plastic bag can lead to mould growth, causing outer and lining damage, colour variation, and bad odours.

 If the boots are wet after use, do not dry under artificial heat.
 This could lead to premature drying of the leather, which can lead to cracking.
 Remove the insole inside the boots to aid drying.
 After drying, store the boots in a well-ventilated place, away from direct sunlight.

 Once the boots are dry, remove any dust, dirt or mud.
 Remove any mud or stones from the sole of the boot to prevent sole damage.
 Any metal hardware or trims should be kept clean and dry.

 Use a suede brush to clean suede and nubuck materials.
 Grain leather can be cleaned with a damp cloth.
 You can apply a wax to the grain leather to maintain suppleness, aid water resistance, and prevent cracking.
 Suede and Nubuck leather can be sprayed with a waterproofing product.